Brand guideline examples

 - Brand extension: If a brand decides to expand or evolve its offerings, brand guidelines can serve as a reference for how to extend the brand’s visual and verbal elements to new products, services, or markets.
 This helps maintain consistency and coherence across different brand touchpoints, even as the brand evolves.

-In summary, brand guidelines are important because they establish and maintain brand consistency, protect brand integrity, enhance brand recognition, enable efficient brand implementation, and facilitate brand extension.
+In summary, brand style guide are important because they establish and maintain brand consistency, protect brand integrity, enhance brand recognition, enable efficient brand implementation, and facilitate brand extension.
 They serve as a valuable resource for maintaining a strong and cohesive brand identity, both internally and externally.

 Brand guidelines definition